MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/wrapper-sample.md

         ]
 ```

-You are now ready to test with LocalMultiplayerAgent.
+You're now ready to test with LocalMultiplayerAgent.
 If you have configured it correctly, as soon as LocalMultiplayerAgent launches your game server, you can connect to it via curl at **http://localhost:56100/Hello**.

 ## See also